 You cannot escape truth when talking across a pillow.
 Delirious comfort leaves no space for fear.
-If there was a banking system for time, for moments, for getting back what we've lost, I would invest all these empty hours I bleed out introspectively on a page for a few voiceless words whispered across the pillow from … More Pillow Talk
+If there was a banking system for time, an exchange rate for moments, for getting back what we've lost, I would invest all these empty hours I bleed out introspectively on the page for one morning spent volleying whispered… Continue reading Pillow Talk

 When the second chance is really the fourth or fifth And you aren’t ashamed, but you won’t admit Lessons are learned as you go, They don't wait at the end of the road.
-When you’ve lost the faith you thought was heaven-sent Don’t make it all about trying to reinvent The soul you traded in… More Road Verse
+When you’ve lost the faith you thought was heaven-sent Don’t make it all about trying to reinvent The soul you traded in… Continue reading Road Verse

-In another life and with another brain I would have made myself master and pupil of language – instead… I tiptoe on the precipices of residual memories that spill out from suppressed synapses.
-In the nine-minute intervals between hushing the waking bells I've fooled my mind the night before into believing will penetrate the film … More Otherwise Known as REM Sleep
+In another life and with another brain I would have made myself pupil and master of language.
+Instead: I tiptoe on the precipices of residual memories that spill out from suppressed synapses.
+I desire nothing but the nine-minute intervals between hushing the waking bells I've fooled my mind the night before into believing will penetrate… Continue reading Talking in My REM Sleep

 10 years ago, I attempted suicide.
 On a summer night in 2008, my parents drove me from the house where I was raised to the emergency room in an effort to save the life of their 21-year-old son.
-My action was built on several years of mental turmoil and anguish, of unchecked thoughts and words… More Surviving Suicide: What I’ve Learned After 10 Years
+My action was built on several years of mental turmoil and anguish, of unchecked thoughts and words… Continue reading Surviving Suicide: What I’ve Learned After 10 Years

 I used to worry about a great many things, existentially.
 I am learning to reel it back.
 You let your mind get such a lead on your heart that it casts a shadow over those who belong in the latter.

 My father is wise.
 His wisdom has helped more people than I could ever count.
 When I was young, I was envious of the so many to whom he lent his ears, of the wisdom he dispensed as if it came naturally.
-However, when his learning was dispensed to me—it was with frequency as is… More Father’s Day, 2018
+However, when his learning was dispensed to me—it was with frequency as is… Continue reading Father’s Day, 2018

 I attended a concert of classical music this evening.
 The final piece, “Ode to Lord Buckley,” composed by David Amram, was written after the death of the titular entertainer.
 Amram knew him well.
 What follows is a scant account of the performance’s sublimity, composed by myself.
-The saxophonist scoops notes penned in memoriam and hurls… More On Hearing Notes Composed in Mourning
+The saxophonist scoops notes penned in memoriam and hurls… Continue reading On Hearing Notes Composed in Mourning